The DTP in Environmental Research is part of Oxford's Doctoral Training Centre.

-In addition to these scholarships, the Doctoral Training Centre has committed a number of studentships to the Academic Futures and Black Academic Futures scholarships, in collaboration with a number of colleges and all applicants who fulfil the criteria will automatically be considered for these scholarships.
+In addition to these scholarships, the Doctoral Training Centre has committed a number of studentships to the Academic Futures and Black Academic Futures scholarships, in collaboration with Linacre college.
+All applicants who fulfil the criteria will automatically be considered for these scholarships.

 Projects.
 We have many DTP supervisors with project ideas that they will be happy to discuss with applicants.
 We have clustered supervisors into three research streams for convenience.
 You can search the supervisor list by key word to find out more about the breadth of the topics on offer.
 We also advertise CASE projects which involve close collaboration with an external partner, include additional funding, and give an opportunity to spend time working in a setting outside Oxford.

 Please indicate on the online application form if you are interested in applying to a project on our site (under proposed project title) and if you don't wish to apply to a project, put the stream you are applying to in this field instead.
 Make sure you include your preferred research stream and topic area in your personal statement and include the names of at least two academics, not your proposed supervisor, who would be appropriate to review your application.
 Candidates should note that if their application is successful, the DTP will aim to match them to their preferred supervisor; however, apart from CASE projects, this cannot be guaranteed as they may already have a full load of students.
 We recommend that applicants make contact with potential supervisors throughout the application process.
 These contacts may lead to a research partnership, but they do not constitute a commitment on either side.
 All students will develop a formal project proposal during the first 2 terms of the programme and, successful candidates (for projects other than CASE projects) are free to alter their research interests during this time if they so wish.

-Interviews will be held on 1st & 2nd March 2021.
+Interviews will be held in February 2023.
 Candidates who are invited for interview will be contacted a week before.
 We will contact all candidates as soon as we can with the outcome of their application.